thedgglmister/ft_get_next_line/README.md

-# 42_get_next_line
+# ft_get_next_line
 The 3rd project of the 42us curriculum

 ### --Project Description--
-The goal of 42_get_next_line is to create a function that will get the next line of an open file using it's file descriptor.
+The goal of ft_get_next_line is to create a function that will get the next line of an open file using it's file descriptor.
 This function must be able to work regardless of the value of the macro BUFFER_SIZE, and it must work with multiple file descriptors called in any order.
 Only 5 functions are allowed, and only a single static variable may be used.

 The allowed functions are : ```exit, open, close, read, write, malloc and free```.